apollographql/apollo-server/docs/source/schema/unions-interfaces.md

 union Media = Book | Movie
 ```

 A field can have a union as its return type.
+(FIXME: but this field doesn't! it has a list of unions as its return type!)
 In this case, it can return any object type that's included in the union:

 ```graphql
 type Query {